-To address the problem of limited studies and lack of statistical power for moderator analyses while without risk overfitting, we adopted MetaForest (van Lissa, 2017).
+To address the problem of limited studies and lack of statistical power for moderator analyses without risk overfitting, we adopted MetaForest (van Lissa, 2017).
 MetaForest uses "random forests", a kind of machine learning technique, and bootstrapping to examine several possible moderators.
 The main model indicator, R-squared (R-OOB) was -0.02.
 The negative value means that the model is overfitting with inclusion of some noise predictors (van Lissa, 2017).
-A positive variable importance value implies that the variable is a meaningful moderator whereas a negative variable importance implies the variable is not a meaningful moderator.
-Temporal Distance is the most important variable (the highest in variable importance value, stronger effect for more distant events), followed by design type (stronger effect for between-subject studies, followed by within-subject studies, and comparison studies) and definition (stronger effect for other or not specified studies, followed by something vs nothing studies, and change or no change studies).
+A positive variable importance value implies that the variable is a meaningful moderator whereas a negative variable importance value implies the variable is not a meaningful moderator.
+Temporal Distance is the most important variable (the highest in variable importance value, stronger effect for more distant events), followed by design type (stronger effect for between-subject studies, followed by within-subject studies, and comparison studies) and meanings (stronger effect for other or not specified studies, followed by something vs nothing studies, and change or no change studies).
 Real-life vs lab, self vs other, prior outcome, normality, and specific vs general have negative variable importance values.
 This means that these variables are not meaningful moderators.
+For the sensitivity analysis (excluding dz studies), the R-squared appears larger (0.10).
+The variables with negative importance values remain the same, apart from normality with a positive variable important value in the sensitivity analysis.
+Temporal distance remains the most important variable, followed by normality, design type, and meanings.

 Table 8